William Darius Bishop

 The seventh Commissioner of Patents, William Darius Bishop, was descended from old New England stock, his original ancestor, Rev. John Bishop, having emigrated from England about 1640.
 Alfred Bishop, his father, was a native of Connecticut, where he followed his duties as an extensive canal and railroad contractor.
 Commissioner Bishop was born at Bloomfield, New Jersey, September 14, 1827, while his parents were temporary residents of that state; but he returned to Bridgeport, Connecticut, which became his permanent residence.

-William Bishop entered Yale college at the age of 18, and is said to have become prominent as a political debater; and added to his honors the presidency of the Linonian Society.
+William Bishop entered Yale college at age 18 and is said to have become prominent as a political debater; and added to his honors the presidency of the Linonian Society.
 About the time of his graduation, 1849, the death of his father gave him the opportunity to successfully carry on the pending railroad building contracts.
 The completion of the Naugatuck Railroad found him becoming its first superintendent and later, in 1855, its president.
 After his term as Commissioner of Patents, he was likewise successively president of the New York and New Haven Railroad, and of the New York, New Haven & Hartford.
 Resigning the latter position in 1879, he remained a director, and at the time of his death, a quarter of a century later, he was yet a director and in addition vice-president.
 Interests in railroads were supplemented by directorships in banking and other corporations, including the Western Union Telegraph Company, in which he was a large stockholder.

 Mr. Bishop also took an active part in politics.
 He was a member of both branches of the Connecticut legislature, in which capacity, he drafted and pushed through the General Railroad Act of Connecticut, which is said to have been a model of its kind.
-He served in the National legislature, having been elected to the thirty-fifth Congress, where he was chairman of the Committee on Manufactures.
-His term expired in 1859, and shortly thereafter President Buchanan appointed him Commissioner of Patents.
+He served in the National legislature, having been elected to the 35th Congress, where he was chairman of the Committee on Manufactures.
+His term expired in 1859, and shortly thereafter President James Buchanan appointed him Commissioner of Patents.
 Because he was only 31 years of age, a journal taking a great interest in patent affairs made the following comment:

 "It might at first appear somewhat presumptuous on the part of the President to select so young a man for so important a trust but . . . we believe he will address himself to the duties of his new post with a zeal and discretion worthy of an old head."